Nordstrom Anniversary Sale: Top Picks on Shoes and Boots

-Nordstrom Anniversary Sale: Top Picks on Shoes and Boots From Tory Burch, UGG, Hunter and More
+Nordstrom Anniversary Sale: Take Up to 70% Off Shoes and Boots From Tory Burch, UGG, Hunter and More

 Looking for new shoes for fall?
 The Nordstrom Anniversary Sale is offering great deals on footwear from fashion favorites such as Nike, Tory Burch, Steve Madden, Sorel and more.
 Save on a stylish, sleek pair of ankle boots to wear with sweaters and leggings for colder days ahead or a new pair of running shoes that'll keep up with your active lifestyle.

+Ahead of this Nordstrom sale, we've been scouring the Nordstrom virtual catalog preview and just a few of the brands we've seen on sale include Kate Spade, Burberry, Fendi, Hanky Panky, Nike, Hunter, Stella McCartney, Charlotte Tilbury, Theory, Zela, Adidas, La Mer, Barefoot Dreams, Tumi,Superga, Sunday Riley, Tom Ford, Steve Madden, Quay Australia, AG Jeans, Fendi, Alo, The North Face, Patagonia and so many more.

-In addition to deals on lingerie, women's apparel, activewear, leggings, jacketsloungewear, skincare, and on-trend sneakers, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and chic pet clothing.
+Shoppers can score major discounts on women's apparel, activewear, leggings, beauty, jackets, loungewear, skincare, underwear, diamonds, shoes, fine jewelry, hair tools and on-trend sneakers.
+In addition, the massive shopping event is full of discounts on home decor including bedding, bath accessories, candles, pillows, wall art, rugs, luggage and chic pet clothing.
+Other sale categories include deals under $25, deals under $50, outdoor, kitchenware and clothing for men and kids.
+New items are being added daily, and this year's sale already looks to be as exciting as years past.

 Normally held in July, the sale is beginning a little bit later than usual this year due to safety concerns amid the coronavirus pandemic.
 After weeks of early access pre-sale deals for Nordstrom cardmembers, everyone is able to shop and save right now.
 From Aug.
 19 to 30, the Anniversary Sale is open to all.
 On Aug.
 31, prices go back up.